 The Chiang Mai, Thailand global learning center exists to equip students to communicate, live and work effectively in culturally diverse contexts to make disciples of all peoples and impact the world for the Lord Jesus Christ.

 The global learning center allows Biola to bring quality cross-cultural education, training and mentoring to Christian workers on the field, enabling students from different organizations to learn from the professor and each other as they reflect on their ministries.
 The partnership also allows Christians in the Pacific Rim, who meet Biola’s admissions standards for international students, to enter graduate studies.

 Up to 21 units of the Ph.D can be taken in Chiang Mai, Thailand.
 The remaining coursework for the Ph.D. programs must be completed at Biola during July intensives or during hybrid sessions or with online or field courses; but only a maximum of 21 units can be taken as online or field courses.

-Up to 18 units of the MA ICS and up to 19 units of the D.Miss can be taken in Chaing Mai, Thailand.
+Up to 18 units of the MA ICS and up to 19 units of the Doctor of Intercultural Studies can be taken in Chaing Mai, Thailand.
 The balance of the coursework can be completed with online courses, hybrid courses in La Mirada, California, or Field Courses.
-However, no more than 18 units of the MA ICS or 19 units of the D.Miss. can be taken online or as field courses.
+However, no more than 18 units of the MA ICS or 19 units of the Doctor of Intercultural Studies. can be taken online or as field courses.